 3. Selection of milling tool body

-At the same feed rate, the cutting load per tooth of a coarse-toothed milling tool is larger than that of a dense-toothed milling tool.
+(2).
+Coarse-tooth milling tools are mainly used for rough machining because they have a large chip flute.
+A small chip flute can cause difficulty in chip curling or increase friction between the chip, the cutter body, and the workpiece.
+At the same feed rate, the cutting load per tooth of a coarse-tooth milling tool is larger than that of a dense-tooth milling tool.